thomcc/ockam/documentation/guides/drafts/rust/get-started/11-streams/README.md

 In the previous guides we were sending messages to remote workers without much delivery guarantees.
 The workers were sending messages hoping that receiving end would receive them.
-This messaging mode is sometimes called "at most once delivery"
+This messaging mode is sometimes called "at most once delivery".

 In real life distributed systems are constantly experiencing network interruptions while workers and devices themselves may crash and restart.

 To address that message brokers introduce message buffers or logs, which store messages and can re-deliver them after failures.
 Ockam Hub integrates with message brokers using Ockam Streams.
 To communicate with Ockam Streams on the Hub, the application can use the Ockam Streams Protocol.

 More about the stream protocol can be found here: https://github.com/ockam-network/proposals/tree/main/design/0009-stream-protocol